 They're allegedly fairly effective (the claims are what, 90 or 95%?)... if both barbs hits.
 If it's not effective, you have no recourse.
 There are no effective failure drills.

-Reloading simply takes too long, and as previously stated you only get one shot between reloads.
-If the very first shot doesn't work, you're in trouble.
+Reloading simply takes too long, and as previously stated you only get one shot, maybe two depending on model, between reloads.
+If the very first shot or two doesn't work, you're in trouble.
 By the time you reload, an attacker can close the distance or get out of range.

-The cartridges are expen$ive.
+The cartridges are expensive.
 How does anyone expect to practice with a taser?

-Aim is in a way more critical than with a handgun because both barbs have to hit, and the separation (of the X26c - civilian x26) is 8 degrees (according to the website).
+Aim is fairly critical because both barbs have to hit, and the separation (of the X26c - civilian x26) is 8 degrees (according to the website).
 At 15', that's 2.1' of separation (2.0927... and that's linear distance, NOT arc length).
-I don't know if the dispersion is horizontal or diagonal or vertical, but I'm not impressed.
-The area you can aim for and still hit with both probes is rather limited.
-It's important to realize that the full-body incapacitation illustration so prominently displayed on Taser's website does not take into account the difficulty of hitting a target with both probes, which at 8° of separation and at 10-15 feet is not trivial, and probably not much easier than a headshot with a decent handgun.
+I don't know if the dispersion is horizontal or diagonal or vertical, but hitting a moving target with both barbs is something you might want to practice... and practice would be very expensive.

 Finally, is it a deterrent?
 It may hurt, but the attacker knows he will be okay afterward.
 There are also several things I can think of an attacker could do to minimize chance of getting tased while closing the distance and getting within arm's reach.